mattlianje/pipeviz/README.md

 Pipeviz is a dead simple reorientation.
 It says: **_"You already know your pipelines and tables.
 Just declare them"_**

-Each team owns a `pipeviz.json` that they generate how best they see fit (preferably at simple compile time) ... you merge them, you get the map.
+Each team owns a `pipeviz.json` that they generate how best they see fit (preferably at compile time) ... you merge them, you get the map.